wazzlecoin/core/contrib/devtools/README.md

 Setup
 ---------
-Configuring the github-merge tool for the BitcoinClassic repository is done in the following way:
+Configuring the github-merge tool for the ImprovedBitcoin repository is done in the following way:

-    git config githubmerge.repository BitcoinClassic-Project/BitcoinClassic
+    git config githubmerge.repository ImprovedBitcoin-Project/ImprovedBitcoin
     git config githubmerge.testcmd "make -j4 check" (adapt to whatever you want to use for testing) git config --global user.signingkey mykeyid